jundalisay/spblist/content/en/research/sarkar/knowledge/chapter-8-ghosts.md

 Thus, the mind cannot function, but it remains in potential form*.

-> *Superphysics Note: Here, the mind does not re-acquire the 2 other factors to become a luminous being or the 4 factors to become a physical being.
+{{< n n="Here, the mind does not re-acquire the 2 other factors to become a luminous being or the 4 factors to become a physical being. " >}}

 In some circumstances, if a living person's ectoplasm is associated with that disembodied potential mind, then that disembodied mind gets a temporary mental body for a very short time.